Sparkleleuk/Sustainability_Matters/_posts/2017-12-29-end-year-list.markdown

 *TL;DR: Cybersecurity, healthcare, taxes, and the environment made us worry in 2017.*

 *Warning: This entry can be depressing and may be unsuitable for this festive season.
-Parental guidance is advised.
 But an uplifting entry is coming soon.
 Stay tuned.*

 #### **Alt-ctrl-delete**